-The Greek ACM-W Professional Chapter has been established in 2018 with the vision of fostering gender mainstreaming, as well as enhancing and advocating gender balance in computer-related scientific fields and professional sectors in Greece.
+The Greek ACM-W Professional Chapter was established in 2018 with the vision of fostering gender mainstreaming and enhancing and advocating gender balance in computer-related scientific fields and professional sectors in Greece.

 Why a women's professional chapter in computer science